ericclack/python-text-adventure/doc/index.rst

 You'll see that nothing happens after typing in this code.
 That's because you need to press the green `Run` button -- go ahead and do it and see what happens.

-You might get an error, if so, check what you typed in, with what's above and try again.
+You might get an error, if so, check what you typed in with what's above and try again.

 Start the Tutorial